vekatze/neut/book/src/variants-structs-and-lambdas.md

 ### Basics

-You can define a struct type like bellow:
+You can define a struct type like the below:

 ```neut
 // Define a struct.